weaselflink/star-cruiser/README.md

     http://localhost:35667

-After clicking on one of the ship names on the left you should see a radar-like UI.
+Spawn a ship and click it, now you should see a radar-like UI.
 Try pressing W,A,S,D,P or clicking stuff.